opsdroid/opsdroid/README.md

 ## ChatOps

 _"ChatOps is an operational paradigm where work that is already happening in the background today is brought into a common chatroom.
-By doing this, you are unifying the communication about what work should get done with actual history of the work being done."_ - [StackStorm](https://docs.stackstorm.com/chatops/chatops.html)
+By doing this, you are unifying the communication about what work should get done with an actual history of the work being done."_ - [StackStorm](https://docs.stackstorm.com/chatops/chatops.html)

 In this new frontier of DevOps, it is becoming more and more popular to interact with your automation tools via an instant messenger.
 Opsdroid is a framework to make creating and extending your ChatOps workflows powerful but simple.

 ## Why use opsdroid?

- * It's open source
+ * It's open-source
  * Simple to modify and extend
- * Add your own skills in under 10 lines of Python
+ * Add your skills in under 10 lines of Python
  * Easy to install
  * Designed with Docker in mind for simple deployment
  * Configurable with a single YAML file